-“The Outer Banks is becoming well-known for its good golf,” offered Kevin Brafford of Greensboro, director of the North Carolina golf panel.
+“The Outer Banks is becoming well-known for the best beach courses in the Carolina’s,” offered Kevin Brafford of Greensboro, director of the North Carolina golf panel.
 “Players of all skill levels can find excitement and challenges on the courses there and enough scenic beauty to last a lifetime.

 Believe me, it’s an enjoyable and memorable experience.”

 A number of top tournaments have been played on the Banks in recent years, including the North Carolina Open which was played at Kilmarlic in 2004 and 2009.